shanep/shanep.github.io/docs/cs452/course-introduction.md

 Most modern machines use a flat memory model, which means the machine represents memory as a big array.
-The operating system with assistance from hardware such as a memory management unit (MMU) and the translation lookaside buffer (TLB) creates a virtual memory address space to give the illusion that each process has access to 100% of the machine memory.
+The operating system with assistance from hardware such as a memory management unit (MMU) and the translation look-aside buffer (TLB) creates a virtual memory address space to give the illusion that each process has access to 100% of the machine memory.

 The operating system is also responsible for protecting processes from